WebAssembly/component-model/design/mvp/CanonicalABI.md

 The above definitions of sync/async `canon_lift`/`canon_lower` ensure that a sync-or-async `canon_lift` may call a sync-or-async `canon_lower`, with all combinations working.
-This is why the `Task` base class (derived by `SyncTask` and `AsyncTask`) contains the code for handling async-lowered subtasks.
+This is why the `Task` class, which is used for both sync and async `canon_lift` calls, contains the code for handling async-lowered subtasks.
 As mentioned above, conservative syntactic analysis of all `canon` definitions in a component can statically rule out combinations so that, e.g., a DAG of all-sync components use a plain synchronous callstack and a DAG of all `async callback` components use only an event loop without fibers.
 It's only when `async` (without a `callback`) or various compositions of async and sync components are used that fibers (or [Asyncify]) are required to implement the above async rules.